pak3nuh/java-lang-compiler-extensions/sealed-classes/README.md

 1. Any class annotated with `SealedType` must extend from an *abstract* class with only *package protected* or *private* constructors.
 The default constructor is not valid.
 2. Any class annotated with `SealedType` must be either *final* or *abstract*.

-These integrity checks, along with package sealing, ensure that the entire inheritance chain is known in a single compilation step, not being possible to extend it further.

 ## Usage